ckchow45/DDPM_TS_Search/README.md

 Each model contains:
 - A script (e.g., `Landscape_DDPM.py`) defining model architecture and various helper functions.
-- A training script to load data, train the model, and generate paths.
+- A training script to load data, process it, train the model, and generate paths.

 ## Model Evaluation